2012 Stanford Cardinal football team: UCLA (Pac-12 Championship Game)

 The Cardinal earned its first Rose Bowl appearance in 13 years with a comeback 27–24 victory over the Bruins, whom they had met just six days earlier in their final regular season game.
 The Cardinal's rushing defense, ranked among the nation's best, gave up the most yards it had all season as the Bruins rushed for 284 yards, 194 of which came from Johnathan Franklin, who also scored two touchdowns.
 Stanford quarterback Kevin Hogan threw for 155 yards and a fourth-quarter touchdown to tie the score.
 Hogan also ran for Stanford's first touchdown.
 Stanford kicker Jordan Williamson had two field goals, including the game winner with less than 7 minutes remaining in the game.
-UCLA kicker Ka'imi Fairbairn missed a 52-yard field goal that would have tied the game with 39 seconds left to send Stanford to its third straight BCS bowl appearance.
+UCLA kicker Kaʻimi Fairbairn missed a 52-yard field goal that would have tied the game with 39 seconds left to send Stanford to its third straight BCS bowl appearance.